-You need a serious piece of software to help execute your strategy – an enterprise-level strategy solution.
-Maybe you’re replacing an existing solution, or maybe you’ve decided to move away from the traditional approach that involves unsecure, error-prone PowerPoint and Excel spreadsheets, but there is an appetite in your business to consider building your own.
+You need a serious piece of software to help execute your strategy – an enterprise-level Strategy Execution management solution.
+Maybe you’re replacing an existing solution, or perhaps you’ve decided to move away from the traditional approach that involves unsecure, error-prone PowerPoint and Excel spreadsheets, but there is an appetite in your business to consider building your own.

 The elephant in the room: ultimately the decision comes down to control and cost